json-schema-org/referencing/draft-handrews-jri.md

 #### Exclusion of "$comment"

-For compatibility with JSON Schema {{?I-D.bhutton-json-schema-01, Section 8.3}}, JRI requires that a `$comment` keyword present in the same object as any JRI keywords MUST NOT impact the semantics of those JRI keywords.
-In particular, `$comment` MUST NOT be used as a semantic disambiguator as described in {{disambiguator}}.
+For compatibility with JSON Schema {{?I-D.bhutton-json-schema-01, Section 8.3}}, JRI requires that a `"$comment"` keyword present in the same object as any JRI keywords MUST NOT impact the semantics of those JRI keywords.
+In particular, `"$comment"` MUST NOT be used as a semantic disambiguator as described in {{disambiguator}}.

-However, `$comment` is not itself considered to be a JRI keyword.
-JRI does not place any requirements on the usage, data type, syntax, or other semantics of `$comment` in context specifications.
-JRI implementations MUST NOT require that a `$comment` adjacent to JRI keywords conform to JSON Schema's `$comment` keyword, unless explicitly required to do so by a context specification.
+However, `"$comment"` is not itself considered to be a JRI keyword.
+JRI does not place any requirements on the usage, data type, syntax, or other semantics of `"$comment"` in context specifications.
+JRI implementations MUST NOT require that a `"$comment"` adjacent to JRI keywords conform to JSON Schema's `"$comment"` keyword, unless explicitly required to do so by a context specification.

 ### Evaluation order

 JRI behaviors, whether implemented by JRI keywords or by context specification features, MUST be evaluated in the following order when present:

-1. Primary resource identifiers (`$id`)
+1. Primary resource identifiers (`"$id"`)
-1. Secondary resource identifiers (`$anchor`)
+1. Secondary resource identifiers (`"$anchor"`)
-1. Locations (`$defs`)
+1. Locations (`"$defs"`)
-1. References (`$ref`, `$extRef`)
+1. References (`"$ref"`, `"$extRef"`)

 The logic of this ordering is that primary resources must be identified first as all other keywords depend having the correct base IRI.
 Next, secondary resources can be identified once the primary resource is known.
 Finally, nested locations which can be reference targets or have additional identifier keywords can be discovered within the primary resource.